dolthub/docs/content/getting-started/dolthub.md

 ![Edit cell value](../.gitbook/assets/table-edit-cell-value.png)

-You'll be navigated to a "workspace", which is a temporary staging area where you can make changes using the SQL Console without consequence.
+You'll be navigated to a "workspace", which is a temporary staging area where you can make changes without updating the main branches of the database.

 ![Workspace](../.gitbook/assets/workspace.png)